Eschatologue/CM_wiki/docs/spells/description/deprecated/6th-level.md

 You gain 50 temporary Hit Points.
 If any of these remain when the spell ends, they are lost.
 You have :d20-adv: **Advantage** on :d20-attack: **Attack Rolls** that you make with simple and martial weapons.
 When you hit a target with a weapon attack, that target takes an extra 2d12 force damage.
-You have Proficiency with all armor, shields, simple weapons, and martial weapons.
+You have Proficiency with all armour, shields, simple weapons, and martial weapons.
 You have Proficiency in Strength and Constitution :d20-save: **Saving Throws**.
 You can attack twice, instead of once, when you take the Attack action on your turn.
 You ignore this benefit if you already have a feature, like Extra Attack, that gives you extra attacks.